pgagliar/Us_census_94_95/ReadMe.md

 - country_of_birth_self

 In the end we used 31 features, with non missing values.<br />
-Among those 31 features, the nominal features are one-hot-encoded and continuous feature stay the same way.<br />
+Among those 31 features, the nominal features are one-hot-encoded and continuous features stay the same way.<br />
 We end up with 287 features.

 ##2.
 We apply a Anova F-test on the 7 continuous features: